moscowjh/t2-p2-project-EDA/red_red_wine.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##    8.40    9.50   10.20   10.42   11.10   14.90

-Alcohol content by volume slightly right-skewed and in the 9.5-11 range.
+Alcohol content by volume is slightly right-skewed and in the 9.5-11 range.
 This is fairly intutive to anyone who drinks wine.
 It will be interesting to look at correlations between high/low alcohol content and the quality score.

 Univariate Analysis
 ===================